+The February issue of EuropeNow has arrived.
+From climate change and migration, to the externalization of border control, scholars and artists alike consider many of the challenges Europe is facing today.

 The summer issue of EuropeNow has arrived.
-From Europe’s pandemic failure, to QAnon, to the German Far Right, scholars and artists alike consider many of the challenges Europe is facing today Read the full issue on EuropeNow.
+From Europe’s pandemic failure, to QAnon, to the German Far Right, scholars and artists alike consider many of the challenges Europe is facing today

-The February issue of EuropeNow has arrived.
-From a turbulent year in the EU’s neighborhood, to COVID-19, elections, and protests, scholars and artists alike consider many of the challenges Europe is facing today.